September 30th

 Commentary:

 Animals store poison in different parts of their body as a mode of defense from their predators.
-They have it in only one particular part of their body, i.e., the teeth of a snake; the head of a bee (the sting is located on its head); and the tail of a scorpion.
+They hold it in only one specific part of their body, i.e., a snake in its teeth; a bee in its head (the sting is located on its head); and a scorpion in its tail.
 Also, animals won't strike unless provoked.
 And when they do, they strike to protect themselves.

 pada vigrahaH: